elastic/examples/k8s-observability-with-eck/README.md

 ```

 Access the application at http://<EXTERNAL-IP from output>

+Add some entries, and then add some fake paths so that some 404's show up in the Kibana dashboard for Apache.

 ## Open dashboards
+Here are some dashboards that will be populated:
+- [Filebeat Apache2] Access and error logs
+- [Metricbeat Apache] Overview
+- [Filebeat Redis] Overview
+- [Metricbeat Redis] Overview
+- [Metricbeat Kubernetes] Overview
+- [Metricbeat System] Overview

 ## Open Uptime
+To Do: Need to add the sample app to the Heartbeat config

 ## Navigate from Infrastructure app to Metrics and Logs